dboland77/search-tags/README.md

 1. Clear the placeholder input field when a user clicks "Add Tag"
 1. Persist the app state to local storage
 1. Testing with Jest
+1. Add Date to movie name
+1. Debounce the search component

 # Nice to have - possible extensions
 1. Typeahead filtering in the search tags bar